 What Amount Can be Claimed as Deduction Under Section 80DDB

-The amount that can be claimed as deduction under section 80DDB is based on the age of the person for whom the medical expense/treatment is incurred.
+The amount that can be claimed as a deduction under section 80DDB is based on the age of the person for whom the medical expense/treatment is incurred.

 In case where the medical treatment expense is incurred for an individual or his dependent or a member of HUF, the amount of deduction is capped at the actual amount paid or rupees forty thousand, whichever is less.